JRC1995/Chatbot/README.md

 ### Component # 5: Ranker Module

 All these above modules together usally end up generating multiple candidate responses.
 Often scripted responses, retrieved responses, and generated responses together form the list of candidate responses.
 But we have to select one.
 This module is responsible for ranking and scoring each candidate response.
-This module is based two methods - cosine similarity based on query and response encodings from Universal Sentence QA and a reverse generator using the principle of [maximum mutual information](https://arxiv.org/abs/1510.03055).
+This module is based on two methods - cosine similarity based on query and response encodings from Universal Sentence QA and a reverse generator using the principle of [maximum mutual information](https://arxiv.org/abs/1510.03055).
 It uses a weighted average of the scores from the two methods.
 See the [project report](https://github.com/JRC1995/Chatbot/blob/master/Project%20Report.pdf) for more details.

 You don't need to do anything to prepare this module.